AJGreaves/thehouseofmouse/README.md

 - light grey: #E5E5E5
 - light blue: #7ccfff

-- The brand colours for this project were chosen because...
+- The brand colours for this project were chosen because the two shades of pink and two shades of grey are taken from the felt mice ears and standard body color.
+This helps to pull the colours of the site together with the product photographs.

+The blue was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".

 ### Styling